6 Day Clan Macdonald Private Tour

 Tour Notes

-To allow for a full day on the Isle of Islay we have a slightly longer final day with more travelling – around 5 hours driving and a 2¼ hour ferry sailing – and we would expect to arrive back in Inverness by 7.30pm.
+To allow for a full day on the Isle of Islay we have a longer final day with a little more travelling – around 5 hours driving and a 2¼ hour ferry sailing – and we would expect to arrive back in Inverness by 7.30pm.
 There is the option to end this tour at Oban (approx. 2pm) or Fort William (approx. 4pm) should you prefer.
 Please request this through the 'Extra Information' section when completing a Tour Enquiry Form.

-Tour Itineraries
+Tour Itinerary

 Tour itineraries are based on experience, previous clients feedback and timings.
 However, we have a little flexibility and the tour itineraries can be adapted (in advance) to suit specific requests if possible.
 Please let us know any requests through the 'Extra Information' section when completing a Tour Enquiry Form.